akzhy/nocojs/packages/client/README.md

 ## How It Works

-1. During development, `preview()` simply returns the original URL
-2. At build time, the build tool integration:
+At build time, the build tool integration:
 - Analyzes your code for `preview()` function calls
 - Downloads or accesses the images from the specified paths
 - Generates small, optimized placeholder images (12px width by default)
 - Replaces the function calls with base64-encoded data URLs of the placeholders
-3. In the final bundle, your `preview()` calls become tiny optimized images

 This enables instant loading of image previews while maintaining the flexibility to lazy-load full-resolution images when needed.

 ## License

-ISC
+MIT